jonas208/GradValley.jl/docs/src/reference.md

 # Reference

-!!! warning
+!!! note
-    For some (mostly internal) functions, the documentation is still missing because this documentation is still under construction!
+    Note that for all keyword arguments of type `NTuple{2, Int}`, the order of dimensions is (y/height-dimension, x/width-dimension).

 ```@contents
 Pages = ["reference.md"]